Jello Biafra

 Eric Reed Boucher (born June 17, 1958), known professionally as Jello Biafra, is an American singer, spoken word artist and political activist.
 He is the former lead singer and songwriter for the San Francisco punk rock band Dead Kennedys.

 Initially active from 1979 to 1986, Dead Kennedys were known for rapid-fire music topped with Biafra's sardonic lyrics and biting social commentary, delivered in his "unique quiver of a voice".
 When the band broke up in 1986, he took over the influential independent record label Alternative Tentacles, which he had founded in 1979 with Dead Kennedys bandmate East Bay Ray.
 In a 2000 lawsuit, upheld on appeal in 2003 by the California Supreme Court, Biafra was found liable for breach of contract, fraud, and malice in withholding a decade's worth of royalties from his former bandmates and ordered to pay over $200,000 in compensation and punitive damages; the band subsequently reformed without Biafra.
 Although now focused primarily on spoken word performances, Biafra has continued as a musician in numerous collaborations.
+From 1979 to 1981, he contributed to the San Francisco punk zine Damage.
 He has also occasionally appeared in cameo roles in films.

 Politically, Biafra is a member of the Green Party of the United States and supports various political causes.
 He ran for the party's presidential nomination in the 2000 presidential election, finishing a distant second to Ralph Nader.
 In 1979 he ran for mayor of San Francisco, California.
 He is a supporter of a free society and utilizes shock value and advocates direct action and pranksterism in the name of political causes.
 Biafra uses absurdist media tactics, in the leftist tradition of the Yippies, to highlight issues of civil rights and social justice.

 Early life

-Eric Reed Boucher was born in Boulder, Colorado, the son of Virginia (née Parker), a librarian, and Stanley Wayne Boucher, a psychiatric social worker and poet.
+Eric Reed Boucher was born in Boulder, Colorado, the son of Virginia Boucher (née Parker), a librarian, and Stanley Wayne Boucher, a psychiatric social worker and poet.
 His sister, Julie J. Boucher, was Associate Director of the Library Research Service at the Colorado State Library; she died in a mountain-climbing accident on October 12, 1996.
-He has a Jewish great-grandparent, but was unaware of this until he was in his mid-40s.
-Due to his secular upbringing and lack of knowledge of his distant Jewish ancestry until adulthood, he does not consider himself Jewish.

 As a child, Boucher developed an interest in international politics that was encouraged by his parents.
-An avid news watcher, one of his earliest memories was of the John F. Kennedy assassination.
-Boucher became a fan of rock music after first hearing it in 1965 when his parents accidentally tuned in to a rock radio station.
+He became a fan of rock music after his parents accidentally tuned in to a rock radio station.
 As a teenager, his high school guidance counselor advised him to spend his adolescence preparing to become a dental hygienist.